angular/angular/CONTRIBUTING.md

 The `footer` is optional.
 The [Commit Message Footer](#commit-footer) format describes what the footer is used for and the structure it must have.

-Any line of the commit message cannot be longer than 100 characters.

 #### <a name="commit-header"></a>Commit Message Header